Feedback-limited Accretion: Variable Luminosity from Growing Planets: Physical Model

 \subsection{Smoothing Tapers}

-To smoothly introduce the effect of the planet gravity the code uses a taper factor, such that the planet mass increases from $q=0.0$ to $q=10^{-3}$ within $N_{\rm{taper}}=10$ orbits.
+In order to smoothly introduce the effect of the planet gravity, the code uses a taper factor, such that the planet mass is ``turned on'' during the first $N_{\rm{taper}}=10$ orbits:

-The system is evolved for 100 orbits before letting the planet accrete, in order to avoid high accretion rates previous to the gap opening.
-The accretion fraction $f_{\rm{acc}}$ and the planet luminosity $L_\textrm{p}$ are also multiplied by a taper of the same form between the orbits 100 and 110, to introduce their effect smoothly.
+Additionally, the system is evolved for 100 orbits before letting the planet accrete, in order to avoid unphysically high accretion rates previous to the gap opening.
+Then, the accretion rate (eq. \ref{EqAcc}) and the planet luminosity $L_\textrm{p}$ (eq. \ref{EqPLum}) are multiplied by a taper of the same form as eq.~\ref{EqTaper} between the orbits 100 and 110, to introduce their effect smoothly after the gap formation.